 So, why not start using Linux based operating systems?

 But, Linux isn’t a single operating system.
 It’s just a kernel There are many distributions (known as ‘distros’) of Linux because Linux is open-source.
 You can choose between many Linux distros.
-If you want to use exact same features as in Microsoft Windows and Mac OS X, you shall prefer Ubuntu, Linux Mint, Fedora, openSUSE, Elementary OS, etc. If you want to use pen-testing and security tools, you can use Kali Linux or Parrot Security OS.
+If you want to use the same features as in Microsoft Windows and Mac OS X, you shall prefer Ubuntu, Linux Mint, Fedora, OpenSUSE, Elementary OS, etc. If you want to use pen-testing and security tools, you can use Kali Linux or Parrot Security OS.

 If you don’t want to use Linux, there are still many other open-source operating systems.
 The best alternative to Linux for you can be FreeBSD.
 FreeBSD feels very similar to Linux and has similar features like in Microsoft Windows and Mac OS X.